doritoes/iploc8.com/README.md

 ## In Scope
 ### Completed
 - Register domain name
-- First geo API with country and ASN data
+- first geo API with country and ASN data
-- Second geo API with city data, secured with API key and JWT tokens
+- second geo API with city data, secured with API key and JWT tokens
-- Add sanctions table
-- favicon.ico
-- improve heathcheck
+- third and fourth geo API integrating with ip-api.com
 - CORS testing
-- one region built in ECS
+- one region built in ECS with CloudFront and WAF protection
-- multi-region ECS
+- multi-region
 - Zscaler and Broadcom SWG address spaces
-- WAF API protection
+- bootstrapping image on Docker Hub
 ### Working on
-- Bootstrapping repo on Github
+- bootstrapping repo on Github
+- create home page
 ### Will Do
-- bootstrapping image on Docker Hub
 - Add MS published address spaces
 - Add Tor published address spaces
 ### Might Do